 Make easy Gajar ka halwa with khoya in just 55 minutes with khoya.
 It tastes exactly like the halwa you get from Sweet shop!
 So Good!

-Gajar means carrot in Hindi and Urdu, gajar halwa is more commonly described as Indian carrot pudding garnished with nuts ad dry fruits.
+Gajar means carrot in Hindi and Urdu, gajar halwa is an Indian dessert garnished with nuts and dry fruits like almonds, pistachios, cashews and raisins.

-Gajar ka halwa is an Indian Pakistani traditional sweet.
-In this recipe, gajar ka halwa is made with khoya, AKA mawa.
+Gajar ka halwa is an North Indian and Pakistani traditional sweet also known as Indian carrot pudding.
+This carrot halwa recipe is made with khoya, AKA mawa.

 Taste